 How long is your season?

 There's something to hunt throughout the year at Joshua Creek Ranch, so we're open year-round for your enjoyment.
 Starting in early September, hunting for migratory mourning doves and whitewings is available.
 Then in mid-September, the ranch offers early morning quail hunts and driven pheasant shoots.
-Come October 1st, all styles of upland bird hunting for quail, pheasant, and chukar are available through March 31st.
-Hungarian partridge are added to the mix of upland birds beginning in December.
-Decoyed mallard duck hunting is available October through March.
-If conditions permit, the hunting season for upland birds and mallards may be extended for a few days into early April.
+Come October 1st, all styles of upland bird hunting for quail, pheasant, and chukar are available through May 1st.
+Hungarian partridge are sometimes added to the mix of upland birds beginning in December.
+Decoyed mallard duck hunting is available October through April.
+If conditions permit, the hunting season for upland birds and mallards may be extended.
 Texas turkey hunting is open in both the autumn and spring seasons established by Texas Parks and Wildlife Department.
-Texas whitetail can be hunted from October through February using the ranch's Managed Land Deer Permits.
+Texas whitetail can be hunted from October through February using the ranch's Managed Land Deer Permits program.
 Axis deer can be hunted year-round, although the best trophies are taken in the late spring and summer months.

 When can I fish for Rainbow Trout?

 As long as the water levels can accommodate and the water temperature drops below 70 degrees (typically in mid to late November), Joshua Creek is stocked with rainbow trout and, from then through May, provides an exciting challenge to fly fishermen.
 There is always time to relax between bird hunts with some Hill Country fly fishing in the crystal clear waters of spring-fed Joshua Creek!
 Some guests opt to spend their whole day casting a line to the fish, hoping to discover the one fly that will prove irresistible to the trout.

 Can I use a pump or semi-automatic shotgun?